JeffreySanford/samples/README.md

 This is a repoitory of my sample code.
-This repository should be reflected eventually at http://mctdev.us/samples.
+This repository is available online at http://mctdev.us/samples.
+The gitgub project is locaed at:  github.com/samples